-I research and write about struggles for justice in the context of social-ecological change in Latin America.
+I research struggles for justice in the context of social-ecological change in Latin America.
 Much of that work examines dynamics of large-scale infrastructure development, expanding extractive frontiers, deforestation, Indigenous rights, territorialities, and social movements.
 As a human-environment geographer and Latin American studies scholar, my work transgresses disciplinary boundaries while drawing from and contributing to scholarship in political ecology, environmental justice, development studies, and integrated social-environmental systems.

-Collaborative research with community partners drives my research.
+Collaborative work with community partners drives my research.
 I employ a suite of methods and analyses that range from qualitative (like interviews, participant observation, archival analysis, community mapping) to quantitative (like Q-method, household surveys, spatial analysis) and visual (like photo, video, and drone imagery).
 Throughout, I strive to use engaged research as a vehicle to support more just futures.

 My current and recent field-based research projects are based in the Gran Chaco (Paraguay, Bolivia, Argentina) and the Ecuadorian Amazon.
 I am working on projects related to Indigenous territorial management and land rights, the implementation of Inter-American Court of Human Rights decisions, legacies of settler colonialism, expanding agrarian frontiers, political ecologies of infrastructure, and relationships between biocultural diversity, climate change mitigation, and just conservation policy.

 Below, please find information about several of my research projects and areas of interest.